Concrete Contractor in Milton, Ontario

 Yes, complete removal and disposal of existing concrete, asphalt, or interlock is included in our estimates at no additional hidden cost.
 We use professional equipment including skid steers, excavators, and concrete saws to efficiently break up and remove old surfaces.
 All debris is hauled to licensed recycling facilities old concrete is crushed and recycled into aggregate for new construction projects, supporting sustainable building practices.
 The removal process typically takes one day, and we thoroughly clean the site before beginning base preparation for your new concrete surface.

-What Milton Homeowners Say
+What Milton Homeowners Ask Us First

 Our Milton Service Area